Dryrobe: History

 The Dryrobe was first released in 2010.
 The product was the idea of Gideon Bright, who had frequently struggled to keep warm while changing into surfing gear in the Cornwall, United Kingdom.

 In 1983 as a young surfer, Bright's mother used to use a towelling robe for changing on the beach.
 However, he and his mother noticed that when it rained or when it was cold, the robe didn't really serve much of a purpose.
 His mother then created an additional layer made of a tent-like material.
 Over a decade later, the prototype his mother created was used as the initial step to create the Dryrobe product.

 In the early stages of development, Gideon Bright traveled to Australia to examine comparable products already available.
 He observed individuals wearing parka-style jackets that they used both in and out of the water.
 Inspired by what he saw, he began creating his own designs, emphasizing towel-lined interiors and an oversized structure that allowed users ample room to get their arms inside.
 He shared each prototype with friends and contacts in the watersports community to gather their input.
-Eventually, Bright finalised a design and produced the first weatherproof changing robe, leading to the establishment of the Dryrobe brand.
+Eventually, Bright finalised a design and produced an early commercial weatherproof changing robe, leading to the establishment of the Dryrobe brand.

+Weatherproof changing robes emerged alongside broader traditions of surf ponchos, towelling robes and parka-style over-garments used in watersports communities prior to commercialisation of the category.

-The product first began increase its sales after showcasing not only to surfers, but to athletes at triathlon.
+The product first began to increase its sales after being showcased not only to surfers, but to athletes at triathlon.
 Bright was approached by a Team GB performance director, who bought a handful of the Dryrobes on the spot.
 Shortly after the purchase, Team GB triathletes began to wear the products while they were competing.
 This included Alistair Brownlee and Jonny Brownlee.
 The exposure of Team GB's athletes wearing the Dryrobe, encouraged deals with other sports teams and events.
 Between 2014 and early 2016, new deals with U.S. Masters Swimming, Tough Mudder and the International Triathlon Union were all agreed.

 By early 2016, the brand had expanded beyond triathletes and was now used by other extreme sports athletes.
 Dryrobe was launched in the United States, with a warehouse to fulfill growing interest in the product in the USA & Canada.
 This was down to the high interest and demand from Kayakers, Surfers and Obstacle Course Racers in America and Canada.
 Bright stated in an interview, "It's solving a problem that is inherent in nearly all outdoor sports activities.
 Getting out of the wind and rain while changing just makes good sense, and will preserve energy to be used via chosen activity."

 The popularity of the product within athlete circles led to it featuring in the 2016 Olympics in Rio.
 By Tokyo 2020, there was widespread usage by the British Olympic and Paralympic team members.
 Ambassadors include big wave surfer Andrew Cotton.